pink-junkjard/hyperfiddle/README.md

 > editor is defined by ClojureScript code, stored in a database and eval'ed at runtime.
 > UI is very easy in Hyperfiddle since it's just functions and the data is always preloaded.*

-The dynamic dashboards have the following data driven hook points:
+The dynamic dashboards have the following hook points for progressive enhancement with Reagent expressions:

-* Fiddle page
-* Fiddle form-field
-* Fiddle form-field- #{form table tr th label value ...}
+* Fiddle root
-* Datomic attribute from your schema
+* Datomic attributes #{:post/content :post/title :post/date ...}
 * Datomic type #{string keyword bool inst long ref ...}
+* UI controls #{form table tr th label value ...}

 Here is an attribute renderer: